McLaren MP4-24: Overview

 The impact of upgrades to Hamilton's car for the next race at the Nürburgring for the German Grand Prix were positive and saw him qualify in 5th, with Kovalainen in 6th place.
 However, a collision with Mark Webber's Red Bull at the first corner punctured a tyre and damaged the undertray of the car which effectively ended any chance of competing for a points scoring position, and Hamilton finished the race in 18th and last place with Kovalainen scraping into the points in 8th.

 There was a 2-week break between Germany and the next round at Hungary by which time both cars had been upgraded to the new specification.
 Again, the weekend started well with both cars showing good pace and Hamilton qualified 4th and Kovalainen 6th.
 This time Hamilton was able to demonstrate the true effectiveness of the upgraded car by winning the race in convincing style.
 Acknowledging his previous remarks live on the BBC after the race, Eddie Jordan expressed his amazement at how McLaren had managed to turn the car into a race winner.
 Despite disappointing results at Spa and Monza, Hamilton claimed his second win of the year under the lights of Singapore's Marina Bay from pole position, and a pair of third places in Suzuka and São Paulo helped McLaren clinch third place in the Constructors championship with 71 points, pipping rivals Ferrari by 1 point.

 The MP4-24 was also the last McLaren Formula One car to hold main factory works team status to Mercedes-Benz, as McLaren were demoted to Mercedes F1's customer team in 2010 following Mercedes-Benz and Daimler AG's buyout of Brawn GP in late 2009, and thus the Mercedes-Benz F1 full-factory constructor team returned to Formula One in 2010.
 The MP4-24 was succeeded by the MP4-25.

+Livery

+The livery was similar with two previous seasons; chrome paint and red accents from their title sponsor Vodafone.
+This was the final year for Santander as they would move to Ferrari for the following season.